Bohao1990/4586319/README.md

 Scatter_plot for Figure 4B and Figure 4F

 Methylation_violin_plot for Figure 4D

+WGCNA for Figure 6A and Supplementary Figure 4A

 Sankey_diagram for Figure 6D

 LINC00467_TGFB2 for Figure 6J

 ESplot for Figure 7E

 barplot_Fh for Supplementary Figure 3A